-Being a mom is tough work and should be rewarded every now and again with some relaxation.
+Being a single mom is tough work and should be rewarded every now and again with some relaxation.
 A day at the spa is just the treat to lift spirits and make her feel her absolute best.
 There’s no need for her to go it alone.
 Schedule back-to-back appointments for a massage or see if you can get an appointment at the same time for a manicure/pedicure.

 4. A gift card.

 What single mom wouldn’t enjoy a gift card to her favorite store or shop?
-Give her the opportunity to do something she doesn’t often get to do…go shopping and buy a tricket for herself!
+Give her the opportunity to do something she doesn’t often get to do…go shopping and buy a trinket for herself!

 5. A night out with the girls.